Advanced-Computer-Lab-2022/Linear-Depression/README.md

 ## Code Style

 The code style is enforced using `eslint` and `prettier`.
-The code style is enforced using `pre-commit` hooks.
-The code style is enforced using `eslint` and `prettier`.
-The code style is enforced using `pre-commit` hooks.
+The code style is enforced using `pre-commit` hooks and `pre-commit github action.`

 ### Pre-commit